for-wintercms/wn-bloghub-plugin/DOCS.md

 This component injects the `author` page variable to the page object, which points to the BackendUser model.
 The **BlogHub** plugin extends the BackendUser model with a few additional dynamic properties, check below at "Extended User Model" for more details.

 ### [bloghubPostsByCommentCount]
-This component uses RainLab's `[blogPosts]` component as base class, thus all options below, and does not extend the existing arguments as on the references class.
+This component uses Winter's `[blogPosts]` component as base class, thus all options below, and does not extend the existing arguments as on the references class.
 It only removed the `sortOrder` option and injects the own sorting method.
-Check out RainLab's extension for more details about the single arguments.
+Check out Winter's extension for more details about the single arguments.

 #### Component Arguments
-This component does not provide any additional arguments, check out RainLab.Blog for more details about the existing arguments below.
+This component does not provide any additional arguments, check out Winter.Blog for more details about the existing arguments below.

 ```ini
 [bloghubPostsByCommentCount]